antonpirker/jupyter-vagrant-box/README.md

 # jupyter-vagrant-box

-This is a simple vagrant virtual machine.
+This is a simple Vagrant virtual machine.
 It contains a setup for running Jupyter notebook with Python 3.

 ### Prerequisites